BLKSerene/Wordless/doc/doc_eng.md

 - **3.6.6 Test Statistic**<br>
   The test statistic of the significance test conducted on the node and the collocating token in each file.
 You can change the test of statistical significance used via **Generation Settings → Test of Statistical Significance**.
 See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-eng-4-4-3) for more details.

   Please note that test statistic is not avilable for some tests of statistical significance.

 - **3.6.7 p-value**<br>
   The p-value of the significance test conducted on the node and the collocating token in each file.
 You can change the test of statistical significance used via **Generation Settings → Test of Statistical Significance**.
 See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-eng-4-4-3) for more details.

 - **3.6.8 Bayes Factor**<br>
   The bayes factor the node and the collocating token in each file.
 You can change the measure of bayes factor used via **Generation Settings → Measure of Bayes Factor**.
 See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-eng-4-4-3) for more details.
-   Please note that bayes factor is not avilable for some tests of statistical significance.

 - **3.6.9 Effect Size**<br>
   The effect size of the node and the collocating token in each file.
 You can change the measure of effect size used via **Generation Settings → Measure of Effect Size**.
 See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-eng-4-4-3) for more details.